Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 I can’t stand Liza Minelli’s eyes,
 Or Shelley Duvall's
 And all the artificial paradises anyway,
 I can’t stand Cannes,
 Fucking hell,
 And this is a metaphysical not a sociological critique.

 <!-- block -->

-I have became so tired of all the
+I have become so tired of all the
 Fucking around.
 I can't stand it anymore,
 I am so exhausted,
 I am so excited,
 I am drenched in lust...
 I am a complete wreckage,
-I am absolute indiosyncracy.
+I am an absolute idiosyncrasy.

 <!--block -->